caio-moliveira/CA-Integrated/README.md

-Contents
-Artificial Intelligence	4
-Data Visualization & Communication	11
-References	15

-Artificial Intelligence
+## Artificial Intelligence

-Using any CSP (Constraint Satisfaction Problem) framework (using variables, value domains, and constraints), discover if the above problems can be solved and if so detail who would be in hired
+#### Using any CSP (Constraint Satisfaction Problem) framework (using variables, value domains, and constraints), discover if the above problems can be solved and if so detail who would be hired
-Scenario 1:
+#### Scenario 1:

 Suppose Ciara knows Python, and only has funds to hire three more people.

 Variables: The variables are the people (Peter, Juan, Jim, Jane, Mary, Bruce, Anita).
 Each person represents a variable that needs to be assigned a role based on their abilities.

 Value Domains: The domain of each variable (person) is their set of abilities.
 For example, the domain for Peter is {"Python", "AI"}.

-Constraints:
-Each person can be assigned only to roles matching their abilities.
+Constraints: Each person can be assigned only to roles matching their abilities.

 The total number of people hired should be three (excluding Ciara).

 The required roles in the company ('constraints') must all be filled.
 This includes 1 Python Programmer, 2 AI Engineers, 1 Web Designer, 1 Database Admin, and 1 Systems Engineer.

-Scenario 2:
+#### Scenario 2:

 Suppose Ciara and Juan become partners, with the additional funds they can now employ four more people but must employ another AI Engineer, so they need 2 Python Programmers, 3 AI Engineers, 1 Web Designer, 1 Database Admin, and 1 Systems Engineer.
 Variables and Value Domains remains the same as scenario 1.